Elizabeth Seymour, Lady Cromwell: Portraits

 Art historian Sir Roy Strong, following the lead of Charles Kingsley Adams, noted that both the Toledo portrait and the National Portrait Gallery version appear in the context of a series of portraits of members of the family of the Protector's uncle, Sir Oliver Cromwell (c.
 1562–1655), and have provenances linking them with the Cromwell family.
 He argued that the portrait in the Toledo Museum of Art, "should by rights depict a lady of the Cromwell family aged 21 c.1535–40" and suggested that the lady might be Elizabeth Seymour, wife of Gregory Cromwell, 1st Baron Cromwell, son of Thomas Cromwell, Earl of Essex.
 He stated that a "dated parallel for costume, notably the distinctive cut of the sleeves, is Holbein's Christina of Denmark of 1538."
 John Rowlands agreed that "the portrait could certainly belong to the period c.
 1535-40, but the headdress suggests a date towards its end."
 Herbert Norris claimed that the sitter is wearing a sleeve which follows a style set by Anne of Cleves, which would date the portrait to after 6 January 1540, when Anne's marriage to Henry VIII took place.

+The portrait includes a large circular pendant on the biblical theme of Lot, with his family, fleeing from Sodom.
+A design by Holbein for this pendant survives in the British Museum.
 It has been suggested that the six fleurs-de-lis on the lady's left sleeve in the Holbein portrait at the head of the page reflect the Seymour heraldry.
 An augmentation of honour was granted to Edward Seymour, Viscount Beauchamp, (later Earl of Hertford and Duke of Somerset), following Henry VIII's marriage to Jane Seymour: Or, on a pile gules between six fleurs-de-lys azure three lions of England.